malakar-soham/NumberRecognition/README.md

 The [program](NumberRecognition.m) first loads a 100 random digits from [data](data.mat).

-For instance,this is the actual handwritten 100 examples:
+For instance, this is one of the random actual 100 handwritten examples:

 ![alt text](img/actualNumbers.PNG)